-SoundCloud (as mentioned in my previous answer).
-I realise it is not only my main entertainment website since 2012 but a permanent source of joy through everyday fresh tunes that I like.
+SoundCloud for music and Twitter/Hackernews for online discussions.
+Talking about SoundCloud, I realised it is not only my main entertainment website since 2012 but a permanent source of joy through everyday fresh tunes that I like.
 Because of this site, I was able to find a lot of artists, friends and sources of influence, such as CruciA, synx and Souhex, who play a huge part in my life.

 In my free time, I want to be more active on the site and start sharing more of my own creations.

 I don’t usually watch any TV series, but Mr. Robot gave me a lot of a great time of reflection.